SpiderInk/frogteam/README.md

     - automated/isolated test environment where team members can test code generations and collaborate on solutions
     - When hunan interaction is needed the chat interface will be invoked asynchronously
         - if other tasks can continue they will
+- create a tool that allows any team member (including lead architect) to ask a question directed at the human
+    - this can present in the history but will cause the entire task thread to wait
+        - Document should open with the question on display
+        - when clicked on in History document will open
+        - Document has the state of the chain allowing the human to answer and resume the chain

 ## Example User Prompt